Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Faddeev equations and derivation of the LL factor

 \subsection{Faddeev equation for particle-dimer amplitude}

-We start with writing down the Faddeev equation for the particle-dimer amplitude.
-There are three isospin channels with $J = 1, 2, 3$ (In the decays of charged kaons, the channel with $J=0$ is excluded due to charge conservation.).
+We start with writing down the Faddeev equation for the particle-dimer amplitude.\footnote{The Faddeev equations in the particle-dimer picture (both the non-relativistic and relativistic cases) has been considered in detail in the following papers~\cite{Bedaque:1998mb,Bedaque:1998kg,Bedaque:1998km,Hammer:2017kms,Muller:2021uur,Muller:2022oyw}.} There are three isospin channels with $J = 1, 2, 3$ (In the decays of charged kaons, the channel with $J=0$ is excluded due to charge conservation.).
 It is important to note that, due to the symmetry properties of the three-pion wave function, the isospin channel $J = 2$ does not contribute to the kaon decay at the leading order.
 The particle-dimer amplitude $\mathcal{M}_{J;II'}(p, q; P)$ in an arbitrary reference frame defined by a unit vector $v^\mu$ obeys the equation

-Here, $I$ and $I'$ are the incoming and outgoing dimer isospin indices, ${p}$ and ${q}$ represent the on-shell four-momenta of outgoing/incoming particles, respectively, and ${P}$ is the total four-momentum of the three-pion system.
+Here, $I$ and $I'$ are the incoming and outgoing dimer isospin indices, ${p}$ and ${q}$ represent the on-shell four-momenta of outgoing/incoming particles, respectively, ${P}$ is the total four-momentum of the three-pion system and $k_\perp^\mu =k^\mu-v^\mu(vk)$ denotes the perpendicular component of any vector $k^\mu$ in a frame defined by the unit vector $v^\mu$, see also footnote~\ref{foot:5}.
 Furthermore, $\Lambda_{v}$ denotes the ultraviolet cutoff which is defined by:

 The Faddeev equation is diagrammatically illustrated in Fig.~\ref{fig:faddeev}.
 Note that, in order to streamline the notations, we have changed the normalization of the amplitude, according to $\mathcal{M}_{J;II'}\to f_I^{-1}\mathcal{M}_{J;II'}f^{-1}_{I'}$.
 The quantity $Z_{J;II'}$ represents the driving term of the Faddeev equation while $\tau_I$ stands for the dimer propagator: